pwang-eng/rocketry-telemetry-analysis/README.md

 # rocketry-telemetry-analysis
-Telemetry analysis of rocket flight using GPS and apogee data; includes trajectory reconstruction and visualization.
+Telemetry analysis of rocket flight using GPS and apogee data.
+Includes trajectory reconstruction and visualization.